ashishhulkoti/Course-Information-Retrieval-System/README.md

 5. **Start the Flask API**

-Go to the `FlaskProcessor` directory and start the Flask server:
+Go to the `FlaskProcessor` directory from the project root directory and start the Flask server:
 ```
 cd FlaskProcessor
 ```